phaniratan1234/plant_disease_detection/README.md

 The future scope of this project is to append a lot of new data of varities of plants and train on the model and build or extend a new one and make better facilities for the application and construct a working usable app on the stores available

-what you see depends on how you view the world, To most people it's just dirt but to a farmer it's Potential
+"what you see depends on how you view the world, To most people it's just dirt but to a farmer it's Potential"
 -----------------------------------------------------------------------------------------------------------